teeworlds/documentation/support/faq.md

 **Q: Why doesn't the game start?
 This is the first time I run it.**

-**A:** The game uses OpenGL todo the acceleration.
+**A:** The game uses OpenGL to do the acceleration.
 Make sure that you have installed the latest drivers for you graphics card.

 **Q: The game stopped working, how do I fix it?**